 Sherry Christiansen

 Sherry Christiansen is a Freelance Medical Writer with a deep clinical background.
-Sherry has worked directly with patients in a clinical setting and has over a decade of experience writing and researching medical articles on health and wellness (including retinal health, orthopedic, sports medicine, and women's health content).
-Sherry also led a small team of writers in the role of Chief Editor for a health and wellness website.
-With diverse research, writing and editing skills, She has written & edited hundreds of published articles, backed by the most recent scientific research
+Sherry has worked directly with clients in a clinical setting and has over a decade of experience writing RFP & grant proposals and medical articles on health and wellness (including content on mental and retinal health, orthopedics, sports medicine, and women's health).
+She led a small team of writers as Chief Editor for a health and wellness website.
+With diverse research, writing, and editing skills, she has written & edited hundreds of published articles backed by the most recent scientific research and SEO-friendly blogs and website content.

-Sherry’s content is published on prestigious websites such as Verywell Health, Medical News Today, Healthline, and NewYork-Presbyterian/Weill Cornell Medical Center's Alzheimer’s Prevention Clinic (AlzU.org).
+Several prestigious websites feature Sherry's content, including VeryWell Health, Medical News Today, Healthline, and NewYork-Presbyterian/Weill Cornell Medical Center.

 Featured Articles